microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 Regardless of the value, a suppressed rule is ignored.
 By defaut, a warning is generated, however this behaviour can be modified by this option.

-This option replaces `suppressedRuleWarning`.
-You do not need to configure both options.
-If `suppressedRuleWarning` is configured, it will override `ruleSuppressed` with `Warn` or `Ignore` until removal in PSRule v3.

 The following preferences are available:

 - `None` (0) - No preference.